Vextrove/vextrove_terrain_datapack/README.md

  - Get Soulsand Valley to generate rare Skeleton skulls on the floor again
  - Implement more elegant way of generating fire in the Nether
  - Modify giant speleothem parameters (start from scratch)
+ - Smoother surface noise in overworld
+ - Rougher surface noise in custom dimensions
+ - Generate Slime Blocks in Swamps
  - Generate Shroomlight on the underground Mushroom Island ceiling
  - Underground Lilypads in Swamp
  - Look into optimizing the Soulsand Valley/Basalt Delta ceiling generation
  - Look into increasing the maximal tree height
  - Look into generating different biomes at different vertical levels in the Nether
- - Get Beta terrain working as intended
  - Look into altering the tool type and tier block tags
  - Look into my customized End mob spawns
+ - Get Beta terrain working as intended
  - Learn more about structures/custom structures so I can use them to do cool things
  - Look into generating a giant tree (Yggdrasil)
 ### Website
+ - Customize discussions page
  - Add videos
- - Customize discussions page
  - Create Github page
  - Add features implemented in this datapack to ideas list and add images
 #### Add images